stefanofa/awesome/TOPICS.md

 *   [thirdweb-dev/contracts](https://github.com/thirdweb-dev/contracts) - Collection of smart contracts deployable via thirdweb

 *   [protofire/solhint](https://github.com/protofire/solhint) - Solhint is an open-source project to provide a linting utility for Solidity code.

-*   [OffcierCia/ultimate-defi-research-base](https://github.com/OffcierCia/ultimate-defi-research-base) - Here we collect and discuss the best DeFI & Blockchain researches and tools.
-Feel free to DM me on Twitter or open pool request.

 ## template